How Vehya Are Reducing the Electrician Shortage in the U.S.

 - Our platform uses Ai software to provide 24 hours support to electricians and customers to make the process of getting EV chargers and other electrical work efficient and simple.

-At Current Dealers our support of EV adoption is relentless.
+At Vehya our support of EV adoption is relentless.
 Meaning our help to provide qualified electricians is just as important to us.
-In the near future, Current Dealers will be taking further steps to make the barrier of entry for electricians and EV adoption even more simple.
+In the near future, Vehya will be taking further steps to make the barrier of entry for electricians and EV adoption even more simple.

 Follow us for more updates at